-Mr. Kwok Chi Po (郭志波), aged 55, is a founder of our Group, a controlling shareholder and an executive Director.
+Mr. Kwok Chi Po (郭志波), aged 57, is one of our founders, a controlling shareholder and an executive Director of our Group.
 Mr. Kwok also serves as our chief executive officer.
 Mr. Kwok is primarily responsible for overseeing the general management and operations of our Group, as well as formulating corporate strategies and overseeing business development.
 Mr. Kwok is a member of our remuneration committee.
 Mr. Kwok is also a director of each other members of our Group.